 The most valuable fintech unicorn is Stripe, with a $95B valuation as of March 2021.
 We dig into how the payments company is capitalizing on the growth of e-commerce here.

-Fifty-four private companies (4.6% of total unicorns) fall within the next bracket — the “decacorns,” worth between $10B and $100B.
-Meanwhile, 23% of companies included in the global unicorn club are valued at exactly $1B.
+Fifty-two private companies (4.4% of total unicorns) fall within the next bracket — the “decacorns,” worth between $10B and $100B.
+Meanwhile, nearly a quarter (23.5%) of companies included in the global unicorn club are valued at exactly $1B.

-Since our last analysis in March 2022, the US has grown its leading unicorn share by nearly 2 percentage points, accounting for slightly more than half of all unicorns (53.7%).
-China, in second place (14.9%), lost more than 1 percentage point of share over the same time frame.
+Since our last analysis in July 2022, the US has held its leading unicorn share, accounting for slightly more than half of all unicorns (54.1%).
+China, in second place (14.4%), lost half a percentage point over the same time frame.

 Unicorn club growth